neondatabase/website/content/docs/guides/vercel.md

     1. Select the Vercel project you added the integration to.
     1. Select **Settings** > **Environment Variables**.
 You should see the `PGHOST`, `PGUSER`, `PGDATABASE`, `PGPASSWORD`, and `DATABASE_URL` variable settings added by the integration.

-## Add the integration to another project

-To add the Neon integration to another project in Vercel,

 ## How the integration works with preview deployments

 Vercel [preview deployment](https://vercel.com/docs/concepts/deployments/preview-deployments) enable teams to collaborate effectively by automatically creating an isolated, production-like environment for every commit.
 This way, all changes can be previewed before they are merged into production.